LAQ27504/Java-Swing-Learning/README.md

 ##### Note:
 When we pass the file path address, we have to write a path with directory in  the project then the name of the file.
 Example: "src/Main/Hi.png"

+#### 3rd of June
+I have learn how to using JLabel and JPanel for customize text, content in different part of the JFrame.
+There still have some more things that I haven't learned yet, but when I have personal project I will figure it out by my self